swaroopg92/penpa-edit/README.md

 	* SHIFT - For Temporary Corner Submode
 	* CTRL - For Temporary Centre Submode / Selecting Multiple Cells/ Deselecting selected cells
 	* SPACEBAR - To delete only the selected submode contents.
 (E.g. If the cell contains both centre and corner pencil marks, and if the current submode selection is "Corner submode", the pressing Spacebar would delete only the corner pencil marks)
+* Border: ON
+	* IF border is ON then you can write digits on the edges of the cells.
 * 6 Color choices for User Solving
 	* Answer check only looks for Green/Blue/Red color if enabled
 * Normal, Corner and Centre submodes are also available as part of Tab Selector.
 Please checkout "Tab selector" section for more details.